Visitor and Patient Mask Requirements

 - Don’t enter our facilities if you’re sick or if you have been exposed to someone who is, unless you’re a patient seeking care.

-- Due to the rise in flu and RSV cases in Delaware, a temporary visitation policy restricts guests under the age of 16 from visiting anyone in the hospital.
+- A temporary visitation policy restricts guests under the age of 16 from visiting anyone in the hospital.

 - All COVID-19 positive patients or those suspected of having COVID-19 will be allowed one (1) designated care partner only.* This care partner can visit 24/7 but must follow all isolation precautions.